xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 _Figure 38: PCE Path Computation – Phase 1_

-**Delegated Computation to XTC**
+**Delegated Computation to SR-PCE**

 1. NSO provisions the service – Service can also be provisioned via CLI

 2. Access Router requests a path

-3. XTC computes the path
+3. SR-PCE computes the path

-4. XTC provides the path to Access Router
+4. SR-PCE provides the path to Access Router

 5. Access Router confirms

 ## Services – Phase 1

-This section describes the Services used in the Metro Fabric Phase 1.
+This section describes the Services used in the Compass Metro Fabric Phase 1.

 The table in Figure 39 describes the End-To-End services, while the